Origin of Pulsed Radio Emission from Magnetars: radiatively locked flow and two-stream instability

 For example, suppose that the $e^\pm$ plasma is injected at radius $r=2 R_*$ with fixed multiplicity ${\cal M}=100$ and high Lorentz factor $\gamma_+|_{l=0} = 100$.
+The initial Lorentz factor of electrons, $\gamma_-$, is determined by the relation $1-\beta_-/\beta_+ = 2/(\mathcal{M}+1)$, which follows directly from the definition of $\mathcal{M}$ under the assumption of charge neutrality.
 Assuming the magnetic field strength on the pole is $B_* = 3\times 10^{14}\, \mathrm{G}$, the computed $\gamma_+$ and $\gamma_-$ are shown in panels (a) and (b) of Figure~\ref{fig:gamma}.
 Only field lines with apex radii $R_{\rm{max}} \geq 10R_*$ are considered since plasma flows on field lines with small $R_{\max}$ likely have small multiplicities, ${\cal M} \sim 1$, and also tend to lose currents through the resistive untwisting process \citep{Beloborodov_2009}.
 One can see that the radiative drag force becomes strong at $r\gtrsim 10 R_*$, pushing $\gamma_\pm$ towards $\gamma_\star$.
-This process is further demonstrated in panel (c), where we plot $\gamma_\pm$ along a selected field line shown by the thick green dashed line.
+This process is further demonstrated in panel (c), where we plot $\gamma_\pm$ along a selected field line shown by the thick green dashed line, which has $R_{\rm max}=900R_*$.
+When only the radiative force is considered (i.e., neglecting $E_0$ in Eq.~\ref{eq:pair_equation_of_motion}), the evolution of $\gamma_\pm$ is shown with dashed lines.
+These clearly indicate that at $l \gtrsim 20 R_*$, without an electric field to sustain the velocity difference, the radiative force would quickly drive $\gamma_\pm$ toward $\gamma_\star$.
 The strength of the drag can be quantified using the dimensionless parameter,